-To make a larger impact and create a stronger review foothold, it is important to attain reviews from various review platforms.
-The most important platform is Google.
+To make a larger impact and create a stronger review foothold, it is important to get reviews from various review platforms.
+Get Google reviews as the most important platform.
 As I mentioned earlier, once you have at least five reviews on Google, you will receive review stars in the Local Pack.
 From there you should focus review efforts on Facebook, Yelp, the BBB, and your own website.

 In addition, you should research any local or niche review websites in your industry.
 This is especially important if the sites are showing prominently in the SERPs, or have review stars.
 If you are a law firm, some of these niche sites would include Avvo, Findlaw, and Martindale.
-If you are in a home services niche, AngiesList and HomeAdvisor are good options.
+If you are in a home services niche, Angi (formerly Angie’s List) and HomeAdvisor are good options.

 How do you ask for reviews?

 Knowing reviews are important, you need a plethora of them, and need several different review platforms to be effective, but how do you ask for reviews from your customers?

 Knowing how to get reviews is more difficult than it sounds.
 You need to be proactive, and there are several ways to do so.

 1. Create a template to ask for reviews

 To save time, or if multiple employees in your company will need to get reviews from customers, it’s helpful to create an email template.
 Effective and consistent communication can save you headaches.